 I've Drunk Seawater Before; Am I Going to Die?

 If you’ve gulped down a few mouthfuls of seawater on a day at the beach, it’s nothing to be concerned about.
 Drinking normal water can protect you from dehydration and give your kidneys the power they need to flush the extra salt from your body.
 As for the other nasty things in seawater, a little excrement never killed anybody.
 Well, it probably has, but hopefully you catch my meaning.
 Drinking seawater isn’t usually deadly.
 If you’re guzzling litres of the stuff daily, though, you might want to consider what all of that extra salt is doing to your body.

 In conclusion, don’t drink seawater.
 A single glass contains almost one and a half times the recommended daily intake of salt and a not inconsiderable amount of fish and human excrement.
-Salt water has the nasty effect of increasing your thirst and causing dehydration, as the kidneys are forced to mass produce urine to flush the salt from your body.
+Saltwater has the nasty effect of increasing your thirst and causing dehydration, as the kidneys are forced to mass-produce urine to flush the salt from your body.
 In the long term, an excess of salt can lead to stroke, heart failure and kidney disease.
-A few accidental mouthfuls of salty seawater is unlikely to be harmful, but if you’re drinking from the ocean on purpose then you definitely need to reevaluate your life choices.
+A few accidental mouthfuls of salty seawater are unlikely to be harmful, but if you’re drinking from the ocean on purpose then you definitely need to reevaluate your life choices.

 © 2018 K S Lane